Skip to main content

 Working with these APIs in a modern TypeScript environment presents a challenge: how do we keep our application’s code in sync with the API schemas?
 The answer is GraphQL Codegen.

-This article will walk you through a practical setup, starting with the default codegen configuration in a new Hydrogen project.
-From there, we'll show you how to integrate the Shopify Admin API.
-Finally, we'll guide you through building a fully-typed, custom SDK for the Admin API that'll improve your developer experience and make your application more reliable.
-Let's get started.
+This article walked through a practical setup, starting with the default codegen configuration in a new Hydrogen project.
+From there, we showed how to integrate the Shopify Admin API.
+Finally, we guided you through building a fully typed, custom SDK for the Admin API that improves your developer experience and makes your application more reliable.

 npm create @shopify/hydrogen@latest